WayScience/JUMP-single-cell/README.md

 Similarly the barcode file `barcode_platemap.csv` came from dropbox.

 After merging the single cells, each of the features of the plate data were normalized by pycytominer and converted to parquet files.

+## 2.evaluate_data

+In this step, we perform inferencing with the pre-trained shuffled and unshuffled logistic regression models from the phenotypic profiling repository `https://github.com/WayScience/phenotypic_profiling_model/tree/main`.
+We generate predicted probabilities for each cell expressing one of the fifteen possible phenotypes.
+This data in addition to the other single cell metadata is stored as a parquet file.